kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 These blueprints can be deployed within the Training Operator control plane and stored in a Kubeflow public repository that users can apply to their clusters.

-Platform or ML engineers can tweak existing blueprint, based on their requirements.
+Platform or ML engineers can tweak existing blueprints, based on their requirements.
 For example, using custom configurations.

 The Kubeflow Training Operator can maintain more Training Runtimes when the community is ready to